aarontraynor/backendchallenge/README.md

 *"All is fair in love and bonus rounds"*

 **TASKS**
 + Surprise us!
-Add a feature that you think would work well here; for instance, advanced search, integration with other API, a "Favorite" functionality
+Add a feature that you think would work well here; for instance, advanced search, integration with other API, a "Favourite" functionality